 The man turned out to be Boston police undercover officer Michael Cox, who had heard the radio call and joined in the pursuit.
 Cox suffered severe kidney damage and head wounds.

-In September 1997, after local authorities failed to made headway in any attempt to investigate the beating of Cox, federal authorities were asked to intervene.
+In September 1997, after local authorities failed to make headway in any attempt to investigate the beating of Cox, federal authorities were asked to intervene.
 Officer Richard Walker told a grand jury that he had seen another officer between himself and Cox.
 Conley told the grand jury that he had not seen anyone beating Cox, although he had been involved in the pursuit.
 Conley said he experienced “tunnel vision” during the chase and focused only on the suspect and not on anything else.

 On August 15, 1997, Conley was indicted by the grand jury on charges of perjury and obstruction of justice for allegedly attempting to protect his fellow officers from prosecution.
 U.S. Attorney Donald Stern said Conley gave false testimony when he denied seeing Cox pursue and grab a suspect as the suspect ran toward a fence.
 Conley was also charged with falsely telling the grand jury he did not see other officers beat Cox.